 We are surrounded by a society that thinks our queerness is something to be ashamed of, or that we should hide.
 Faced with so many obstacles, the community is often forced to stay quiet, thus making it harder to connect with each other.
 Though it has become significantly easier with the Internet, it is still so difficult.
 For example, people have equated pedophilia with the queer community for ages, thus making it harder for the younger generation to reach out and find help.

-This equation also has many negative effects for the adult community, alienating them from much of the growing community.
+This equation also has many negative effects for queer adults as well, alienating them from much of the growing community.
 This false connection makes parents afraid of letting their children around queer adults.
 Anderson, however, was a barely out of his teens, so we want to look to the youth.
-Queer youth are completely separated from their elders, which leads them to have no connection to their community or their history often.
+Queer youth are completely separated from their elders, which leads them to have no connection to their community or their history.
 They are left to try and understand everything about themselves, what to expect, and how to take care of themselves on their own.

-The younger members of the queer community still lack a vital component: guidance.
-The youth in our community is isolated, yet they are expected to figure out so much about their identities and lives on their own.
+The younger members of the queer community lack a vital component: guidance.
+They are isolated, and they are expected to figure out so much about their identities and lives on their own.
 This separation has caused us to lose so many, including Anderson.
 A poet who was never given a break in life, who was left alone without any support system, and who deserved better.
 All of our youth deserve better.

-Combating the false correlation between pedophilia and queerness is difficult, so bridging the gap between the older and younger generations will undoubtedly be difficult.
+Combating the false correlation between pedophilia and queerness is difficult, so bridging the gap between the older and younger generations will undoubtedly also be difficult.
 We never want to encourage anyone within our community to throw caution to the side, especially in times like these.
 However, it is so important for the older parts of the community to connect with the younger and have our history accessible to the queer youth.
 That’s part of why this project was founded in the first place.
 It is vital that we close the generational gap within our community.
-It is our job to offer queer youth a safe and open community to learn about their history and provide an example of how great their futures can be.

 [Disclaimer: some of the sources may contain triggering material]